 The cost is $16 for Library members and $22 for non-members.
 The cost includes a sandwich lunch.
 Payment can be made at the door.
-Please book by noon of the Monday before the talk by phoning the Library on (02) 9571 5359 or by email to *protected email*.
+Please book by noon of the Monday before the talk by phoning the Library on (02) 9571 5359 or by emailing the Library.
 A report on what lunch hour speakers had to say is published in the relevant Library newsletter.
 All newsletters from 2002 are on the website.

 Date: Thursday 16 August

 Vindu’s novel, Cultural Prison, A Daughter’s Worth, was inspired by the author’s observation of how unfair life was for girls born within her culture.
 Set in Fiji in the 1970s to 1980s, this book starts with an invitation to a Hindu wedding, following the journey of a young educated girl with a promising career facing an arranged marriage, and suffering domestic violence.
 Will she be able to save herself and what happens when she gives birth to a girl?
 Hence, what is a daughter’s worth?

 Vindu lived in Fiji till 1985 when she and her husband migrated to Sydney.
 She worked for Westpac Bank, St George Bank, then Qantas Business Travel as a sales consultant.